Description

 - Adapts to a wide range of salad styles and menu concepts

-- Works reliably for regular weekly orders and pop-up events
+- Works for regular weekly orders and pop-up events

 - Keeps packing steps simple during busy lunchtime and evening rushes